Table of Contents

-The examiner then separates the eyes from each other by placing a flat hand on the bridge of the nose, and he/she then illuminates one eye with bright light at a time from a position below the pupil.
+The examiner then separates the eyes from each other by placing a flat hand on the bridge of the nose.
+He/she then illuminates one eye with bright light at a time from a position below the pupil.
 The reaction of the illuminated eye is initially observed, followed by the reaction of the non-illuminated eye.

-A normal result with respect to the pupil relates to symmetrical size and shape and prompt constriction of the pupil in response to light without any side-related difference.
+A normal result with respect to the pupil suggests symmetrical size and shape, and prompt constriction of the pupil in response to light without any side-related difference.

 Examination of the N. Oculomotorius, N. Trochlearis and N. Abducens

 The oculomotor (n. oculomotorius), trochlear (n. trochlearis) and abducens (n. abducens) nerves are cranial nerves with predominantly motor function, which coordinate movement of the eyeball via control of external ocular muscles.
 The position of the eyeball allows the examiner to determine the damaged nerve.

-Each eye has six external ocular muscles that control the full range of movement of the eyeball.
+Each eye is controlled by six external ocular muscles, which control the full range of movement of the eyeball.

 The nervus oculomotorius

 The oculomotor nerve is the nerve which controls the movement of the eye and innervates the musculus rectus superior (superior rectus muscle), the musculus rectus medialis (medial rectus muscle), the musculus rectus inferior (inferior rectus muscle), and the musculus obliquus inferior (inferior oblique muscle).

-To test the eye movement, the patient focuses and follows the examiner’s fingers while keeping the head stationary in dark room, then bright and then dim light to study symphathetic or parasymphathetic tone.
+To test the eye movement, the patient focuses and follows the examiner’s fingers while maintaining the head stationary in a dark room, followed by bright and dim light to study sympathetic or parasympathetic tone.

-The trochlear nerve is responsible for rotation of the eye; it supplies the superior oblique muscle and can be checked by convergence or tested using a “squint test.”
-The patient is asked to fix their gaze on the index finger of the examiner while he/she moves their finger from a position (approx. 30- 50 cm) below the patient’s face, towards the tip of the patient’s nose.
+The trochlear nerve is responsible for rotation of the eye; it innervates the superior oblique muscle and can be checked by convergence or tested using a ‘squint test’.
+The patient is asked to fix their gaze on the index finger of the examiner while moving the finger from a position (approx. 30–50 cm) below the patient’s face, towards the tip of the patient’s nose.

 The abducens nerve (n. abducens) supplies the lateral rectus muscle.
 The patient is asked to follow an object or a lamp.